jasonsiders/apex-logger/README.md

 new Logger().publish(publisher);
 ```

-### In Flows
+### Logging From Flows
 To log from flow, use the included `Log` and `Publish Logs` invocable actions.

 #### The `Log` Invocable Action (`InvocableLogger`)
 ![The "Log" Invocable Action](/media/loginvocable.png)
 Generates a Log message, and stores it in memory.
-To insert the log, you must call the `Publish Logs` invocable action afterwards.
+To insert the log, call the `Publish Logs` invocable action afterwards.
 > Note: You can use flow variable notation (`{!myVar}`) to insert variables from your flow in the log body or other fields.

 #### The `Publish Logs` Invocable Action (`InvocableLogPublisher`)
 ![The "Publish Logs" Invocable Action](media/publishlogsinvocable.png)
 Publishes any pending Logs, via a `publish()` call.
 It's not possible to specify the `LogPublisher` from this invocable action.

-### In Lightning Components
+### Logging From Lightning Components
 You can use this framework to log directly from custom LWCs.
 Simply import the `LwcLogger.log` module:
 ```js
 import doLog from "@salesforce/apex/LwcLogger.log";